camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 interoperability.
 ```

-Implementers may include the UTF-8 character set in the Content-Type header value, for example, "`application/json; charset=utf-8`".
+Implementers MAY include the UTF-8 character set in the Content-Type header value, for example, "`application/json; charset=utf-8`".
 However, the preferred format is to specify only the MIME type, such as "`application/json`".
 Regardless, the interpretation of the MIME type as UTF-8 is mandatory, even when only "`application/json`" is provided.

 #### 5.8.6.
 Security Schemes

 [Security schemes](https://spec.openapis.org/oas/v3.0.3#security-scheme-object) express security in OpenAPI.
 Security can be expressed for the API as a whole or for each endpoint.

-As specified in [Use of openIdConnect for securitySchemes](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#use-of-openidconnect-for-securityschemes), all CAMARA OpenAPI files must include the following scheme definition, with an adapted `openIdConnectUrl` in its components section.
+As specified in [Use of openIdConnect for securitySchemes](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#use-of-openidconnect-for-securityschemes), all CAMARA OpenAPI files MUST include the following scheme definition, with an adapted `openIdConnectUrl` in its components section.
 The schema definition is repeated in this document for illustration purposes, the correct format must be extracted from the link above.

 ```yaml
 components: